Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The walls in this Sprinter Van are made of Sileather – an eco-friendly, waterproof material that easily wipes clean.
 Photo by Outside Van

-Behind the walls you’ll find insulation, a really powerful sound dampening material, and a custom infrastructure that Outside Van has developed to reduce the twisting and flexing of the van interior, making the build more durable.
-The van is incredibly quiet when I drive.
-There are no rattles or other noises from the cabinets or other components, making for a very peaceful ride.
+Behind the walls there is sound dampening, insulation, as well as a custom infrastructure that Outside Van has developed to reduce the twisting and flexing of the van interior, making their builds more durable.
+The van was incredibly quiet when we drove.
+There were no rattles or other noises from the cabinets or other components, making for a very peaceful ride.

 4x4 Sprinter Van Conversion built by Outside Van with a third passenger seat that doubles as a desk and dining area